Persian art: Ceramics

 The study and dating of ceramics under Shah Ismail and Shah Tahmasp is difficult because there are few pieces which are dated or which mention the place of production.
 Chinese porcelain was collected by the elite and more highly valued than the local productions; Shah Abbas I donated much of the royal collection to the shrines at Ardabil and Mashad, renovating a room at Ardabil to display pieces in niches.
 Many locations of workshops have been identified, although not with certainty, in particular: Nishapur, Kubachi ware, Kerman (moulded monochromatic pieces) and Mashhad.
 Lusterware was revived, using a different technique from the earlier production, and typically producing small pieces with a design in a dark copper colour over a dark blue background.
 Unlike other wares, these use traditional Middle Eastern shapes and decoration rather than Chinese-inspired ones.

-In general, the designs tend to imitate those of Chinese porcelain, with the production of blue and white pieces with Chinese form and motifs, with motifs such as chi clouds, and dragons.
+In general, ceramic designs tend to imitate those of Chinese porcelain, with the production of blue and white pieces with Chinese form and motifs, with motifs such as chi clouds, and dragons.
 The Persian blue is distinguished from the Chinese blue by its more numerous and subtle nuances.
 Often, quatrains by Persian poets, sometimes related to the destination of the piece (allusion to wine for a goblet, for example) occur in the scroll patterns.
 A completely different type of design, much more rare, carries iconography very specific to Islam (Islamic zodiac, bud scales, arabesques) and seems influenced by the Ottoman world, as is evidenced by feather-edged anthemions (honeysuckle ornaments) widely used in Turkey.
 New styles of figures appeared, influenced by the art of the book: young, elegant cupbearers, young women with curved silhouettes, or yet cypress trees entangling their branches, reminiscent of the paintings of Reza Abbasi.

 Numerous types of pieces were produced: goblets, plates, long-necked bottles, spitoons, etc. A common shape is flasks with very small necks and bodies flattened on one side and very rounded on the other.
 Shapes borrowed from Islamic metalwork with decoration largely inspired by Chinese porcelain are characteristic.
 With the closing of the Chinese market in 1659, Persian ceramic soared to new heights, to fulfill European needs.
 The appearance of false marks of Chinese workshops on the backs of some ceramics marked the taste that developed in Europe for far-eastern porcelain, satisfied in large part by Safavid production.
 This new destination led to wider use of Chinese and exotic iconography (elephants) and the introduction of new forms, sometimes astonishing (hookahs, octagonal plates, animal-shaped objects).

+In architectural tilework, Chinese-derived flowers and symbols like lotuses, dianthuses, peonies and cloud motifs were used alongside traditional Islamic arabesque patterns to adorn the walls of mosques, shrines and madrasas with a rich variety of floral and geometric designs.
+Under the Safavids, the mo'araq (tile mosaic) technique continued to be used, but was often replaced by haft-rang (or cuerda seca) underglazed tiles which were easier to produce.
+The Safavid capital of Isfahan is especially famed for its many ceramic-tiled buildings.